Bioterrorism is broadly defined as the unauthorized, deliberate, or threatened use of microorganisms including bacteria, […]

 Significance and Applications of Microorganisms

-Microorganisms, often referred to as microbes, are tiny life forms that are invisible to the […]
+Microorganisms, often referred to as microbes, are microscopic living organisms that cannot be seen with […]

 MALARIA